 Filing an Insurance Claim

 Following the crash, call your insurance provider as soon as possible.
 They will ask a series of questions regarding your crash.
 Provide them with as many details of the incident as you can, including a walk-through of the events, as well as the date, time, parties involved and any injuries you incurred.
-The insurance company will request a copy of the police report as well.
-Soon after the incident is reported, an adjuster from the insurance company will come to see the car in person to give an estimate for the necessary repairs.

 Have you ever been sideswiped?
 How was the insurance process?
 Tell us in the comments.

 Looking for better insurance rates?
 Check out AAA’s extensive auto insurance options.